-The Chablis Wine Region is located approximately 190kms south-west of Paris in France, and takes is name from the local town found at the heart of the area.
+The Chablis Wine Region is located approximately 190kms south-east of Paris in France, and takes is name from the local town found at the heart of the area.
 The Chablis wine region is part of the Yonne Valley, roughly midway between Paris and Dijon.
 It is more widely known as Chablis, though a bit of a misnomer, as Chablis is only one of its 5 primary vineyard areas, the other villages: Auxerre, Tonnerre, Joigny and Vezelay.

 The Appellation d'Origine Protégée system divides the region into 4 classifications: Petit Chablis AOP, Chablis AOP, Chablis 'Premier Cru' AOP and Chablis 'Grand Cru' AOP.
 All wines in the appellations are white wines from Chardonnay grapes - although there are some minor appellations that produce wines from Pinot Noir, Aligote and Sauvignon Blanc.

 The Yonne Valley produces a great diversity of wine; there is a refreshing sparkling wine known as 'Crémant de Bourgogne', produced throughout the Yonne.
 The area is made up of 20 or so small hamlets clustered around the centrally located village of Chablis, which is divided in two by the Serein River.